Jaipur hospital fire: Most patients were comatose as flames engulfed ICU. What we know so far

 According to reports, various documents, ICU equipment, blood sample tubes, and other items stored in the area were gutted by the fire.

-Parliamentary Affairs Minister Jogaram Patel and Minister of State for Home Jawahar Singh Bedham also visited the hospital and met the victims' families.
+Along with the chief minister, Parliamentary Affairs Minister Jogaram Patel and Minister of State for Home Jawahar Singh Bedham also visited the hospital and met the victim’s families.

 Kin alleges negligence

-Meanwhile, relatives of the victims alleged negligence on the staff’s side and critical lapses in safety measures.
+Meanwhile, relatives of the victims alleged negligence from the staff’s side and critical lapses in safety measures.

 "When there was a spark, there was a cylinder beside it.
 The smoke spread throughout the ICU, causing everyone to flee in panic.
 Some managed to rescue their own patients, but mine was left alone in the room.
 As the gas spread further, they shut the gates,” Puran Singh, a relative of a patient, told ANI news agency.